anywhichway/benchtest/README.md

 npm install benchtest --save-dev
 ```

-Note: This is an ALPHA release.
+Note: This is an BETA release.
 For a stable release install 2.0.7 and use the documentation from the install.

 ```
 npm install benchtest@2.0.7 --save-dev